What type of projects do you fund?

 Not at this time.
-We are expecting to learn from this round of funding the types of things that might be useful for a particular project or group.
 As we are aiming to reach underserved groups, we want to make sure you can fund the things that will make the project work.
 So, if you need something, as long as you can justify it, we are happy to consider it.

 What level of evaluation are you looking for?

 Something sensible considering the scale of your project.
 If you are able to carry out meaningful evaluation as part of a larger framework or using tools you already have then that is great.
 All successful applicants will be given an evaluation and reporting questionnaire to help capture and share the successes and challenges of your project.

 We want you to keep it simple, but thoughtful.
 Some places you might want to look to for advice are:

 We are planning to work with school-age young people, is this still eligible?